echeran/smile-of-murugan/webbook/chapter02.md

 reliable text), the *pāṇar* are compared with *pēy,* “the devils, the demons", and with *nay*, "the dogs".

+*kūttar*
-*kūttar* were dancing minstrels, performers of choral dramas (a synonymous term is *āṭunar*).
+: were dancing minstrels, performers of choral dramas (a synonymous term is *āṭunar*).
 Cf. Greek *choroi* who sang as well as danced at the festivals.
 This class of minstrels was degraded, too: kūtti "danseuse" in later time means "prostitute".

+*porunar*
-*porunar*: a term which probably means "war-bards"; they were especially close to the chiefs and princes; the accompanying instrument in this case was the *taṭāri* or *kiṇai* “small drum".
+: a term which probably means "war-bards"; they were especially close to the chiefs and princes; the accompanying instrument in this case was the *taṭāri* or *kiṇai* “small drum".

-*akavunar, akavalar* or *akavar* <*akavu* “to utter a sound as a peacock, to sing, call, summon", i.e. "summoners, callers".
+*akavunar, akavalar* or *akavar* < *akavu*
+: “to utter a sound as a peacock, to sing, call, summon", i.e. "summoners, callers".
 Probably "heralds".
 We also come across the term *akavaṉ makaļir* “women heralds".

+*viṟaliyar*
-*viṟaliyar*: these were female dancers and singers; originally highly respected cf. the case of Auvaiyār, who was a great and esteemed poetess and a danseuse.
+: these were female dancers and singers; originally highly respected cf. the case of Auvaiyār, who was a great and esteemed poetess and a danseuse.
 In later times, however, mainly due to the puritanical attitude of Jainism and Buddhism, they became to be